makerdao/governance-manual/governance/attack.md

 There are layers of defenses against such an attack:
 - MKR holders would have to approve the spell.
 This is unlikely to happen because at least some voters should [audit the spell](https://manual.makerdao.com/governance/verification/executive-audit) before voting, and raise the alarm.
 - Alternately, the attacker could gather enough MKR together to overcome the vote of honest MKR holders.
-This would be expense, but if cost was not a concern, possible.
+This would be expensive, but if the cost was not a concern, possible.
 - If a malicious spell was approved then the pause timer is started.
 MKR holders still have a chance to rally votes and cancel the spell before expiration of the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).

 These may seem like adequate safeguards, but suppose: